There have been a few very high profile allegations of sexual misconduct that have been found to be false.

 Source: The Guardian

-So, you know, throw the entire Lacrosse team’s credibility and future opportunities under the bus because she felt ‘pressured’ to press forward with the fabricated story.
+So, you know, throw the entire school’s credibility and future opportunities of the accused under the bus because she felt ‘pressured’ to press forward with the fabricated story.
 And she walks free — we don’t even know her real name.

 And then, of course, there’s Columbia’s ‘Mattress Girl’, Emma Sulkowicz, a performance artist that carried a twin mattress all over campus to show the burden of her alleged rape.